A guide to the support that FreeAgent offers for pension auto-enrolment.

 - Scheme code: a 3-character number shown on the scheme summary that NOW: Pensions issues you with when you sign up with them.

-If you’ve enrolled your employees on a workplace pension from a different provider, you don’t need to enter any information in this area.
+If you’ve enrolled your employees on a workplace pension from a different provider, you don’t need to enter any information in these three fields.

 Assessing who is eligible and entering monthly contributions